vijaybioinfo/DICE_Lung/GWAS/GWAS_Associations/README.md

 analyses to identify potential causal genes relevant in disease.

 Workflows:

 1.- GWAS: This workflow attempts to clean GWAS data to keep a consistent data format and aligns alleles to a reference panel.

-2.- Coloc: Powered by Coloc packages, this workflow performs colocalization analysis between two traits.
+2.- Coloc: Powered by Coloc package, this workflow performs Colocalization analysis between two traits.

 Description